 Boulevard Brewing: Founded in 1989, Boulevard has grown to be the largest specialty brewer in the Midwest.
 They have a huge brewery where you can tour the operations, have a tasting of their products and buy their beers and gifts in their store.
 They produce a number of ales, IPAs, wheat beers, porters, stouts and seasonal releases.
 Their Smokestack series ales are some of their best.
 I sampled and bought some of the Harvest Dance which is part of this series.
 It was a great choice.

 J. Rieger & Co.
 Distillery: Originally founded in 1887 in Kansas City, it was a distillery with over 100 different products.
 It closed as a result of Prohibition.
 It was reopened in 2014 by members of the Rieger family and produces products including a Kansas City Whiskey, a Midwestern Premium Vodka, a Midwestern Dry Gin and a Caffe Amaro made in conjunction with a local coffee roaster.
-Their spirits can be found in some of the best cocktails in Chicago, New York and New Orleans including the Aviary in Chicago and Manifesto, at the Hotel Rieger in KC.
-Make sure to stop in to pick up a bottle or sign up for a tour or a special event.
+My favorite is the Kansas City Whiskey.
+Their spirits can be found in some of the best cocktails in Chicago, New York and New Orleans including the Aviary in Chicago.
+Make sure to stop in to pick up a bottle or sign up for a tour or tasting.
 Check out their website for details.
 2700 Guinotte Ave.
+Their expanded tasting room opened in the Spring of 2019.
+The expansion also included the new The Monogram Lounge, overlooking the production floor, where you can enjoy cocktails, small plates and local craft beer as well as the Hey Hey Club for craft cocktails and small plates.

 Tom’s Town Distilling Co.: A great new addition to the downtown area is Tom’s Town Distilling Co.
 It is downtown Kansas City’s first legal distillery since Prohibition.
 It draws inspiration from the country’s most polarizing and corrupt political boss, Tom Pendergast, and is named for him.
 They feature and produce Pendergast’s Royal Gold Bourbon, McElroy’s Corruption Gin and Ely’s Stongarm Vodka.
 Tours are available and their tasting room/bar features craft cocktails using their spirits as well as a food menu.
 I enjoyed my first visit and loved the decor and the great old fashioned.
 1701 Main.